Bilasioo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-More pointers, array and strings
+More pointers, array and strings redone